rightscale-cookbooks/rs-base/README.md

 Installs and configures the rsyslog service.
 If `node['rs-base']['rsyslog_server']` is set, its value will be used as the remote syslog server.
 Otherwise local machine is used.

+## rs-base::collectd_client

+Installs the collectd client using default configuration.

 # Author

 Author:: RightScale, Inc. (<cookbooks@rightscale.com>)